 If you have been convicted of a felony, and are in the U.S. but not a citizen, you are right to be worried about the prospect of deportation (removal) from the United States.
 There are two issues to worry about, depending partly on whether or not you were here in valid, documented legal status to begin with.
 These include whether you will come to the attention of U.S. immigration authorities, and whether your crime is on the list of crimes that make a person deportable.

 Once you've been arrested, jailed, or imprisoned, communication between law enforcement personnel and immigration authorities make it likely (though not guaranteed) that the latter will learn of your arrest.
 They might put an immigration "hold" on you, meaning that as soon as you're about to be released from jail or prison, you will instead be transferred into U.S. immigration custody.
 There, you're likely to face immigration court proceedings.

-If you are not in the U.S. with a valid visa or green card, your removal (voluntarily or otherwise) is highly likely at this point -- but consult an attorney just in case.
+If you are not in the U.S. with a valid visa or green card, your removal (voluntarily or otherwise) is highly likely at this point—but consult an attorney just in case.

 For example, some crimes of "moral turpitude," as well as those involving controlled substances, firearms, and domestic violence, as well as "aggravated felonies," are among the many that can make a person removable.
 What's an aggravated felony?
 It can include everything from murder, rape, and sexual abuse of a minor, to other crimes involving violence, to theft, drug and weapons trafficking, and more.

-And if you're still facing felony charges, call an immigration attorney right away.
+And if you're still facing criminal charges, call an immigration attorney right away.
 Your criminal lawyer may not realize the various ways in which your conviction, guilty plea, or sentencing will impact your immigration status.
-With an immigration attorney's help, you may be able to negotiate a result that's less harmful to your rights as a U.S. immigrant.
+With an immigration attorney's help, you might be able to negotiate a result that's less harmful to your rights as a U.S. immigrant.